tRowans/qesee/joss/paper.md

 # Acknowledgements

 TRS is supported by the JST Moonshot R&D Grant [grant number JPMJMS2061].
-QEsee uses D3.js [@d3] for force-directed graph simulation and CSV [@csv] for parsing .csv files.
+QEsee uses D3.js [@d3] for force-directed graph simulation and CSV [@CSV] for parsing .csv files.
 Thanks to Joschka Roffe, Bohan Lu, Shin Nishio and Arthur Pesah for testing the software and providing feedback.

 # References